sagemath/trac_to_gh/Issue 2226.md

 # Issue 2226: sage-2.10.2.alpha1 -- integral is now wrong (imho) for polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2226

 Original creator: was